What is the BMHC Peer Support Program?

 In a support group, people are able to talk with others who are like themselves—people who truly empathize with what they are going through and can share the type of practical insights that can only come from firsthand experiences.

-We offer a 12 session program for up to 10 participants with similar intersections and lived experiences.
+We offer a 10 to 12 session programs for up to 10 participants with similar intersections and lived experiences.
 Through these programs we aim to break the stigma and shame associated with mental health and create an anti-oppressive, harm reductive space for cathartic release, community building, and skill sharing.
 Due to COVID-19, these sessions are offered over zoom.

-Thank you to the SHIFT Centre for Social Transformation for funding our current peer support groups.
+Thank you to the Tegan and Sarah Foundation and the SHIFT Centre for Social Transformation for funding our past and current peer support groups.